atom134/DayZ-Database-Auto-Backup/README.md

 # DayZ-Database-Backup
-To make backup of your DayZ Database With A Batch File.
+To make backup of your DayZ database with a batch file and to automate it with Windows Task Scheduler.